cake-contrib/Cake.Paket/Documentation/Cake.Paket.Module.md

 # Cake.Paket.Module

-In order to use paket instead of nuget in the preprocessor directive e.g. `#tool paket:?package=Cake.Foo` and/or  `#addin paket:?package=Cake.Bar`, you will need include *Cake.Paket.Module* and ensure cake can find the module.
+In order to use paket instead of nuget in the preprocessor directive e.g. `#tool paket:?package=Cake.Foo` and/or  `#addin paket:?package=Cake.Bar`, you need to include *Cake.Paket.Module* and ensure cake can find the module.

 # Basic Usage